jausteboussou/jausteboussou/README.md

 - 👋 Hi, I’m @jausteboussou
 - 👀 I’m interested for programming
-- 🌱 I’m currently learning Python and Powershell
+- 🌱 I’m currently learning Python, Powershell and Automation.
 - 📫 How to reach me: ...

 <!---